chaunceygardiner/weewx-loopdata/docs/sample-skin.md

 * `loop_data_file` — the URL the page polls for the json file (default `../loop-data.txt`, matching the default `loop_data_dir = .`).
+* `refresh_rate` — seconds between polls (default `2`).
+Set it to your
+  station's loop frequency; polling faster than the file is rewritten just re-reads the same json.
-* `expiration_time` — hours after which the page stops polling (so abandoned browser tabs don't poll forever).
+* `expiration_time` — hours after which the page stops polling (default `4`), so abandoned browser tabs don't poll forever.
+A click restarts it.
 * `page_update_pwd` — loading the page as `?pageUpdate=<page_update_pwd>`
   exempts it from expiration (for a kiosk display).
+Note the URL parameter is `pageUpdate`, while the option that sets its expected value is `page_update_pwd`.
+This password is visible to anyone reading the page source.

 ## Files to crib from